oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

     ![Profile Menu](images/add-api-key.png " ")

 7. The key is added, and the Configuration File Preview is displayed.
-Copy and save the configuration file snippet from the text box into a notepad.
-You will use this information for creating Oracle APEX Web Credentials.
+Copy and save the API Key Fingerprint from the text box into a notepad.
+You will use this information for creating Credentials in Oracle APEX.

     ![Profile Menu](images/configuration-preview.png " ")

-## Task 2: Create Web Credentials in Oracle APEX
+## Task 2: Create Credentials in Oracle APEX

-Web credentials are used to authenticate connection to external REST services, or REST Enabled SQL services from APEX.
+ Credentials are used to authenticate connection to external REST services, or REST Enabled SQL services from APEX.

-Creating Web Credentials securely stores and encrypts authentication credentials for use by Oracle APEX components and APIs.
-Credentials cannot be retrieved back in clear text.
-Credentials are stored at the workspace level and therefore are visible to all applications.

 To create a Web Credential in Oracle APEX: